yohanchatelain/fmriprep/docs/installation.rst

 The FreeSurfer license
 ======================

-FMRIPREP will run FreeSurfer unless the ``--no-freesurfer`` command-line argument is provided.
-Therefore, make sure there is a valid FreeSurfer available to FMRIPREP or opt-out otherwise.
+FMRIPREP will requires Freesurfer to run.
+Therefore, make sure there is a valid FreeSurfer available to FMRIPREP.

-Getting a FreeSurfer license is free, register a new key at https://surfer.nmr.mgh.harvard.edu/registration.html.
+Getting a FreeSurfer license is free, simply register a new key at https://surfer.nmr.mgh.harvard.edu/registration.html.

 When using manually-prepared environments, FreeSurfer will search for a license key